Fadyazmy/doi-blog/content/blog/week-10/index.md

 #### Some of the feedback I received:
 General:
-- Show some sketches/thought process rather than just upload the screen drawings
+- Show some sketches/thought process rather than just upload the screen drawings.
-- Feels more like a video app supporting live, rather than a stream selling app
+- Feels more like a video app supporting live, rather than a stream selling app.

 Browse view:
-- top navbar is too big
+- Top navbar is too big.
-- can improve aligning / use a grid system?
+- Can improve aligning / use a grid system?

 Livestream view:
-- Chat box missing
+- Chat box missing.
-- Looks odd that there are two timeline
-- video timeline at the bottom and product timeline on the right side
+- Looks odd that there are two timeline (video timeline at the bottom and product timeline on the right side).

 Purchase view:
 - The product image carousel restricts the size of images that I can show properly.